Saturday, August 4, 2018

 The swells and light wind heading through False LeHave pushed us quickly back to finish the kayak tour at our end of Bush Island, but the air temperature and light breeze were just about perfectly balanced, so we chose to lay back in our boats for a while and just drift in the calmer water around the small rock islands near the beach landing.

-Our next day was mainly for travel, and we stopped in the town of Digby, which sits on the western shore of the Annapolis Basin, where its namesake river empties into the Bay of Fundy.
-Yes, the Annapolis name caught the attention of two University of Maryland grads, but because Digby is the largest municipality in the area, we knew it had a library where we could take advantage of their free internet access.
+Our next day was mainly for travel, and we stopped in the town of Digby, which sits on the western shore of the Annapolis Basin, where its namesake river empties into the Bay of Fundy - and yes, the Annapolis name caught the attention of two University of Maryland grads!
+Because Digby is the largest municipality in the area, we knew it had a library where we could take advantage of their free internet access.

 After catching up on email and the Tour de France stages I had missed (Yay, Chris Froome fell apart!), we drove to Harbourville, which is on the south shore of the Minas Channel, right where it opens into the Bay of Fundy.
 Below are photos of the neat little house in which we stayed and the wonderful view out from our porch: